skarsanb/pandemic-data-Sonia-Research/README.md

 not execute.
 Rather, these structures will be built by reading in the data from the CSVs that are already created, which are all located in the <ins>Data</ins> folder under the <ins>Data Jupyter Notebooks Build</ins> subfolder.

-- At the very top of each Jupyter Notebook is a path variable
+- At the very top of each Jupyter Notebook are path variables that can be set for input and output files.
+The default path is the file path in this GitHub repository.
+This allows the user to clone this repository and replicate our results.
 <hr>